 Our team of car accident lawyers have extensive experience with tibial plateau fracture lawsuits against drivers, trucking companies, bus companies, and others.
 This is one of the most common serious injuries resulting from traffic accidents.

-Attorneys Fred Pritzker and Eric Hageman recently won $5.1 million for a man whose injury was so severe that his leg eventually had to be amputated.
+Attorneys at Pritzker Hageman recently won $5.1 million for a man whose injury was so severe that his leg eventually had to be amputated.
 He endured multiple surgeries before his leg had to be removed below the knee.
-Contact Fred and Eric using the form below.
+If you have been inured, contact our attorneys using the form below.

 The tibia (or shin bone) is the larger of the two bones in the lower leg.
 At the very top of the tibia is the tibial plateau.
 When it is broken or fractured, it can be very serious, with long-term consequences.
 About half of all tibial plateau fractures cause damage to the adjacent soft tissue.
 When the damage to the bone and/or tissue is significant, there can be long-term mobility issues, and partial or total knee replacement surgery may be required.